Rays jump to early lead, spoil Giants’ home opener 5-2

 The Rays (6-2) got four straight two-out hits in the first against Dereck Rodriguez (1-1).
 Given a 4-0 cushion, Tyler Glasnow (2-0) pitched six scoreless innings, allowing three hits and striking out six.

 Rays reliever Adam Kolarek hit Brandon Crawford to load the bases with none out in the eighth.
 Diego Castillo came in one out later and got Giants newcomer Kevin Pillar to ground into a double play.
-Jose Alvarado finished for his third save.
+Jose Alvarado finished for his third save, getting Longoria with two runners on.

+“I love Longo, but I was hoping it wasn’t a storybook,” Kiermaier said.
+“The stars always align in certain situations, of course he had a chance to be the hero.”

 Ji-Man Choi and Brandon Lowe each doubled in the first, then Diaz and Kiermaier connected.